1971 Major League Baseball All-Star Game: Starting lineups

 While the starters were elected by the fans, the batting orders and starting pitchers were selected by the managers.

 Umpires

-Jake O'Donnell retired from umpiring after the 1971 season, after only three years on the job, but would go on to work through 1995 as a referee in the NBA, earning assignment to every NBA Finals between 1972 and 1994.
+Jake O'Donnell retired from umpiring after the 1971 season, after only three years on the job, but went on to work through 1995 as a referee in the NBA, earning assignment to every NBA Finals between 1972 and 1994.
 His work in this game makes him the only person to officiate in a Major League Baseball All-Star Game and an NBA All-Star Game.

-Coincidentally, Denkinger wore uniform number 11 from 1980-98, the same number O'Donnell wore as an NBA official.
+Coincidentally, Denkinger wore uniform number 11 from 1980 to 1998, the same number O'Donnell wore as an NBA official.
 The American League did not use uniform numbers for its umpires prior to 1980; the National League began using them in the 1960s.

 Scoring summary

 With a gusty wind blowing to right, all ten runs were scored on home runs, three for each side.